shanewasley/portfolio-www.shanewasley.me/content/posts/accelerating-site-inspection/index.md

 Our research revealed what we should prioritize for the Variance Viewer redesign.
 We mapped what should stay prominent in the UI and what to shelf into secondary elements.
 My next step was to create a prototype from our findings to test with our users.

-{{< webp image="/images/skur-vv/user-priorities-in-variance-viewer.png" caption="After reviewing object inspection mockups with customers, we identified elements of the current design to prioritize visually and which elements to deprioritize.
-My goal was to redesign a more effective display of the high-priority filters and data while minimizing the lower priority elements."  >}}
+{{< webp image="/images/skur-vv/user-priorities-in-variance-viewer.png" caption="Through user interviews we identified elements of SKUR's interface that user's considered high (1) and low (2) priority.
+My goal was to redesign a more effective display of the high-priority filters and data (1) while minimizing the lower priority elements (2)."  >}}

 ### Prototype part 1: variance filters
 For the rest of the project, I iterated on prototypes while checking in with my PM along the way.
 The first feature I redesigned was the list of variance filters.
 Filters let our users see their variance map in 10 different levels of detail.
 From our research, I knew that we were offering too many options for filtering— we could cut the number of filters in half to 5 and provide everything our users needed.

+{{< webp image="/images/skur-vv/part-1-design-filter.png" caption="For part one, I focused on the variance filter element of the UI.
+In the preceding section, I’ll describe how I went from the initial design (A) to the redesign (B)."  >}}

 I sketched out ideas for a redesigned filter element that treated the point cloud as a single global toggle and reduced the amount of text in the component by using colors for categories.
 Then I created a digital mockup using Sketch app and the Bootstrap design components we used on the team.

-{{< webp image="/images/skur-vv/sketches-variance-filters.jpg" caption="Before creating a digital mockup, I sketched options for the filter list to show what was needed based on our research."  >}}
+{{< webp image="/images/skur-vv/sketches-variance-filters.png" caption="Before creating a digital mockup, I leaned on our research findings to sketch options for the filter list."  >}}

 #### Setting new defaults
 We also learned from our interviews th at the filters we made active by default were unnecessary for our users.
 When the Viewer loaded, everything was flipped on, and this wasn’t helping our user complete their inspection task.
 For example, keeping the point cloud on by default would fill the Viewer with a field of dots that could obscure the view of high variance objects.

 {{< video src="toggle-point-cloud@384-10" autoplay="true" muted="true" loop="true" playsinline="true" caption="When the point cloud is toggled on in the Variance Viewer, it can create considerable visual noise during object inspection.
-In the example above, because the point cloud contains all of the furniture and equipment from an office, the structural objects are obscured until you toggle the point cloud off." >}}
+In the example above, because the point cloud contains all of the furniture and equipment from an office, the structural objects (the objects Carson needs to inspect) are obscured until you toggle the point cloud off." >}}

 Moreover, showing all objects at all measured variance levels (colored red, yellow, and green) created more visual noise for our users when they only needed to inspect the highest variance objects (red).

-{{< webp image="/images/skur-vv/defaults-rgy-to-red-only.png" caption="How a structure looks as you start to filter out low (green) and medium (yellow) variance objects.
-Keeping only the high variance objects (red) toggled on by default meant that the essential visual data our users sought stood out clearly."  >}}
+{{< webp image="/images/skur-vv/defaults-rgy-to-red-only.jpg" caption="How a structure looks as you start to filter out low (green) and medium (yellow) variance objects.
+Keeping only the high variance objects (red) toggled on by default meant that the essential visual data was available first and without distraction."  >}}

 {{< blockquote author="— a SKUR customer" >}}
-  "I only have time to address the big problems with variances on site, so I need to log in and clearly see what they are.
-The red ones, just show me those from the start."
+  "I don't have time to look at every variance.
+I just need to see the highest priority problems to fix, the red ones, just show me the red from the start."
 {{< /blockquote >}}

 To improve the user experience, we needed to help Carson complete his inspection as efficiently as possible.
 As one customer said in an interview, “Just show me the red.”
 Accordingly, I redesigned the filter element to cut down the filter choices and keep only one filter on by default.